JEHU “JOHN” AND ELSA BABCOCK

 New Theory – Jehu’s Father was Benjamin

 We now have DNA matches with five descendants of Amos (1739-1809) and Zerviah (née Wood 1737 – 1786) Babcock.
 If Jehiel was Jehu’s father, they would be our eighth cousins, but our DNA matches theirs in the fourth to fifth cousin range.
 They are Lynda, James, Vince, Neva, and Neva’s son Thomas.
 This supports the new theory that we are also descendants of Amos and Zerviah and that they are 5th cousins, Vince and Thomas being once-removed.
-Here are their lineages, our lineage according to the new theory, and the lineage of Amos Babcock II:

 - Lynda (26 cM): (…, Marguerite, Stella, Edward, Cottrel, Frederick, Amos II)